streamprocessor/starter/com.google.analytics.v1/README.md

 // add subject schemas for the properties you stream. let subjectSchemas: StreamProcessor.SubjectSchema[] = [ {
-        "subject": "com.google.analytics.v1.ua233405661",
+        "subject": "com.google.analytics.v1.ua1234567",
-        "filename":"/com.google.analytics.v1/schemas/com.google.analytics.v1.ua233405661.avsc",
+        "filename":"/com.google.analytics.v1/schemas/com.google.analytics.v1.ua1234567.avsc",
         "schemaType":"AVRO",
         "references":[]
     },
 ];
  ```
+ * Subject is the name of the event.
+ * Filename is the path to the Avro schema file.
+ * SchemaType is the type of schema (i.e. Avro)
+ * References is used if the schema refers to records defined in another schema.

 ### 1.2.2 Create a schema in com.google.analytics.v1/schemas/
-Copy the schema template and name it according to your property id.
-Add your specific custom dimensions and metrics (hit and product level).
+1. Copy the schema template and name it according to your property id (ex. com.google.analytics.v1.ua1234567.avsc).
+2. Add your specific custom dimensions and metrics (hit and product level).
 The example below shows how the customDimensions and customMetrics can look like.
 You can also change the doc property on any field, but don't change anything else.
+Remember that BigQuery schemas are additive, i.e. you can add fields but not remove them, and you can relax a required field to optional but not the opposite.

 * type = a type that is an array of null and a type is an optional field.
 A type with only a primitive type (string, int, etc.) and not array is a required field. (required)
 * name = the name of the field (required)